 - Adriana Ocampo: a Colombian planetary geologist and the Science Program Manager at NASA Headquarters.
 Her research contributed to the understanding of the Chicxulub impact crater

 - Annie Easley: A computer scientist, mathematician, and rocket scientist.
 She was a leading member of the team which developed software for the Centaur rocket stage and one of the first African-Americans to work as a computer scientist at NASA.

 Susan Wojcicki: CEO of Youtube.
 After overseeing Google Video for some time, Susan proposed that the company acquire Youtube (which at the time was a small startup).
 In 2006, she handled the $1.65 billion purchase.

 Why just women you might ask?
 Why not!

 You’ve stumbled upon the Program Asistant Corner for UVM Extension 4-H in St Johnsbury, VT.

-My name is Katie Carroll (UVM class of ’10) and I’m very excited to serve as one of the 2 Americorps 4-H Program Assistants through the Lyndon Economic opportunity AmeriCorps Program (LEAP).
+My name is Katie Carroll (UVM class of ’10) and I’m very excited to serve as the Americorps 4-H Program Assistants through the Lyndon Economic opportunity AmeriCorps Program (LEAP).

 What a mouthful!
 But it’s very awesome.